 Although there have been no speciﬁc studies completed as of this writing deﬁning speciﬁc dosages for speciﬁc medical conditions in canines, anecdotal reports from vets and pet owners who have used CBD containing products recommend that a fairly low dose of CBD can be given with good results.

 CBD doses as low as 0.05-0.1 milligrams per kg of body weight (0.025-0.05 mg/pound of body weight) have been shown to be eﬀective.
 When those lower dosage ranges are not clinically eﬀective, CBD can be given at higher doses with no fears of adverse side-eﬀects, except possibly some mild sedation.
-Consider using a dose as high as 1-5 milligrams per killogram once or twice daily for certain conditions like arthritis pain or cancer.

 There is a growing body of anecdotal evidence that hemp CBD oil can help with numerous K9 diseases.
 What has not been well-deﬁned, though are the dosages of the cannabinoids that work for a multitude of canine conditions.
 Once there are randomized, placebo-controlled studies, we can then better deﬁne eﬀective dosages of CBD recommended for speciﬁc conditions.